 The results of restoring a historic home are worth the effort and expense knowing that the character, charm, beauty and solidity of the house have been preserved for another generation.

 Choose a contractor carefully.

 For an historic home restoration that will add value and preserve your home’s authentic character, it’s important to work with a contractor who has the right experience.
 To be find a qualified contractor in your area, simply enter your ZIP code above.
-You’ll be put in touch with a contractor whose workmanship is warranted for a full three years, and whose licensing and insurance credentials have been thoroughly vetted.Categories: General Contractors, Home Remodeling Renovation
+You’ll be put in touch with a contractor whose workmanship is warranted for a full five years, and whose licensing and insurance credentials have been thoroughly vetted.Categories: General Contractors, Home Remodeling Renovation